 The laugh of a kurloke is so deep it vibrates the ground below their feet.
 It is similar to their purring, but it is not evenly spaced and has little to no structure to it.

 A kurloke’s wardrobe is extremely limited.
 They prefer to not wear clothes if they can help it; as fabric and metals will degrade quickly in the moist environment of their homes.
 However, bone and stone jewellery isn’t uncommon in kurloke countries.
 Mostly these will be bracelets and necklaces, with the occasional piercing.

 They prefer to avoid wearing anything that reflects light and consider gemstone jewellery bad luck.

 Kurloke will pick their own names during childhood; usually going through six or seven names before leaving their nurseries.
 Sometimes they will change their names in adulthood, which is not super common but rarely questioned by their communities.

 History with the Zokex

-Kurloke are believed to have come from Das where they had lived peacefully with the zokex.
-Because of this, they see zokex as cousins and barely notice when the dragons slip into their communities.
+Kurloke are believed to have originally come from the Das continent, where they had lived peacefully with the zokex.
+Because of this, they see zokex as their cousins and barely notice when the dragons slip into their communities.
 Often-times kurloke families will take in orphaned zokex children if other zokex are unable to adopt them.

-They are one of the only Sentients able to naturally understand the basics of the zokex language, as they share a lot of the same vocal tones.
+They are one of the only sentients able to naturally understand the basics of the zokex language, as they share a lot of the same vocal tones.
 This makes their relationships with the zokex even stronger.

 Kurloke only have one famous war in their history.
 Not much is known about this war, just that they fought against the valenor, and were saved by a kurloke-raised kitsune known as Kurlune.
 Most of the details of this war come from old paintings, dating back to 50,000 BW.
 They show the hero Kurlune leading kurloke prisoners from a bloody war front to freedom.